-(1) Employers shall give employees written notice of the following at the commencement of employment or by the effective date of this Act, whichever is later, and annually thereafter: employees are entitled to paid sick time and the amount of paid sick time, the terms of its use guaranteed under this Act, that retaliatory personnel action against employees who request or use paid sick time is prohibited, that each employee has the right to [file a complaint or bring a civil action, depending on what enforcement measures are included] if paid sick time as required by this Act is denied by the employer or the employee is subjected to retaliatory personnel action for requesting or taking paid sick time, and the contact information for the Agency where questions about rights and responsibilities under this Act can be answered.
+- (1) Employers shall give employees written notice of the following at the commencement of employment or by the effective date of this Act, whichever is later, and annually thereafter: employees are entitled to paid sick time and the amount of paid sick time, the terms of its use guaranteed under this Act, that retaliatory personnel action against employees who request or use paid sick time is prohibited, that each employee has the right to [file a complaint or bring a civil action, depending on what enforcement measures are included] if paid sick time as required by this Act is denied by the employer or the employee is subjected to retaliatory personnel action for requesting or taking paid sick time, and the contact information for the Agency where questions about rights and responsibilities under this Act can be answered. - (2) The notices required in subsection (1) shall be in English, [X, X,] and any language that is the primary language spoken by at least [X%] of the employer's workforce, provided that such notice has been provided by the Agency. - (3) The amount of paid sick time available to the employee, the amount of paid sick time taken by the employee to date in the year, and the amount of pay the employee has received as paid sick time shall be recorded in, or on an attachment to, the employee's regular paycheck. - (4) Employers shall display a poster that contains the information required in subsection (1) in a conspicuous and accessible place in each establishment where such employees are employed; provided, however, that in cases where the employer does not maintain a physical workplace, or an employee teleworks or performs work through a web-based or app-based platform, notification shall be sent via electronic communication or a conspicuous posting in the web-based or app-based platform.
+The poster displayed shall be in English, [X, X,] and any language that is the primary language spoken by at least [X%] of the employer's workforce, provided that such poster has been provided by the Agency.